Hospital continuous potassium monitoring

 Channel alignmentFluid path crosses K1/K2/K3, reference, and blank sensing zone without dead pockets or sharp trapped-bubble corners.Prevents stagnant fluid and bubbles from looking like K+ movement.

-Guarded analog pathLMP7721 inputs are guarded, clean, high impedance, and routed away from pump/valve/display noise before ADS124S08 digitization.Potentiometric K+ signals are high impedance and can be ruined by leakage.
+Guarded analog pathAll six high-impedance nodes use one qualified amplifier family, driven guards, clean flux process, short shielded leads, and routing away from pump/display noise before ADS124S08 digitization.Potentiometric K+ signals are high impedance and can be ruined by leakage.

-Flow instrumentationSLF3S-0600F, pump, manual stopcocks, KCl standards, and waste capture route around the cassette without kinks or unmeasured bypass paths.Validates that every K+ estimate corresponds to fresh known fluid.
+Flow instrumentationSLF3S-0600F, mp6 liquid pump plus its high-voltage driver, OPB350 bubble sensor, manual stopcocks, standards, and waste route without kinks or bypass paths.Validates that every K+ estimate corresponds to fresh, bubble-free known fluid.

-Logging readinessBefore first wet run, log raw K1/K2/K3 mV, blank, reference delta, temperature, flow, pump state, sample label, and withheld-output reason.Makes the first article auditable and reproducible from run one.
+Capture readinessBefore first wet run, record raw K1/K2/K3 mV, blank, reference delta, temperature, flow, pump state, sample label, and withheld-output reason.Makes the first article auditable and reproducible from run one.

 Workflow